robert-the-lawful-head/Fuel-Optimization-Service/Fuelerlinx.SDK/docs/FileDataApi.md

 <a name="postsupportedinvoicefiletemplate"></a>
 # **PostSupportedInvoiceFileTemplate**
-> PostSupportedInvoiceFileTemplateResponse PostSupportedInvoiceFileTemplate (PostSupportedInvoiceFileTemplateRequest body)
+> PostSupportedInvoiceImportTemplateResponse PostSupportedInvoiceFileTemplate (PostSupportedInvoiceImportTemplateRequest body)

 Internal use only - Add a supported invoice file template.